seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 | Olfactores | \~70       | Scent-based           | Scent-based            | ?                 | ?                | \~50–100            | scent blends | base scent    | alert pheromone    | Narrow         |
 | Machina    | 10–1000+   | all EM                | all EM                 | 360               | >10,000 WPM      | ∞ (byte-wise)       | unbounded    | 1-bit         | protocol sync byte | Fully Flexible |

+### Implications for Signal Semiotics

+Understanding the biological foundations of perception and symbolic resolution helps us:

+* Understand that language must be compatible with sensory constraints.
+* Interpret language in cognitive terms
+* Build or understand synthetic languages or translation systems.

+The broader implication is that **meaning and language are abstract universals, grounded in perceptual embodiment and ecological necessity**.

+This understanding is core to advancing the 'Signal Semiotics' framework into a predictive, designable system of symbolic representation.

 ---
 >>This framing also aligns closely with `SignalFrame`, where metadata fields may be used to capture actor outcomes:
 >>* `action_triggered`